jonboh/declarative_data_pipelines/README.md

 values read and the computations derived from these values.

 ## Apache Kafka
+A message broker to stream data to the model and its "predictions" back to the Database.

 ## Custom Rust Model
 A very simple Rust binary that will be subscribed to the `opc` topic where the Collector Telegraf